Nedevski/py_kat_bulgaria/README.md

 I also document all sample responses in [this issue](https://github.com/Nedevski/py_kat_bulgaria/issues/2) for clarity.

-If you have any fines, please add a comment to the issue above with the full API response.
+If you have any fines, I would appreciate it if you attach the full JSON API response as a comment to the issue above.

 You can get it by copying the url below and replacing EGN_GOES_HERE and LICENSE_GOES_HERE with your own data, then loading it in a browser.

 https://e-uslugi.mvr.bg/api/Obligations/AND?obligatedPersonType=1&additinalDataForObligatedPersonType=1&mode=1&obligedPersonIdent=EGN_GOES_HERE&drivingLicenceNumber=LICENSE_GOES_HERE

-Feel free to remove any personal data in the strings, but try not to modify the json structure.
+After that place the JSON in any text editor and remove personal data, but do not change the JSON structure itself.